musebe/musebecodes/packages/personal-blog-lite/content/blog/Docker_Next/index.md

 npx create-next-app -e with-docker docker
 ```

-The above command will spin up a Next.js application on your current directory docker folder configured with a setup multi-stage Dockerfile.
+The above command will spin up a [Next.js](https://nextjs.org) application on your current directory docker folder configured with a setup multi-stage Dockerfile.

-On the Dockerfile, we have different stages put together to produce a minimized production image.
+On the Dockerfile, we have different stages put together to produce a minimized production build image.

-In the first stage, A linux alpine distribution is used to install the project dependencies by copying over the package.json file into the working directory, run `yarn install` to install the dependencies and on this stage we freeze the lockfile as highlighted below :
+In the first stage, A linux alpine distribution is used to install the project dependencies by copying over the package.json file into the working directory, run `yarn install` to install the dependencies.Also, freeze the lockfile as highlighted below :

 ```stage1
 # Install dependencies only when needed